Kailen Sheridan: San Diego Wave

-After 5 seasons in New Jersey, Sheridan would be traded to NWSL expansion club San Diego Wave in December 2021 in exchange for $130,000 in allocation money, and expansion draft protection.
+After five seasons in New Jersey, Sheridan was traded to NWSL expansion club San Diego Wave in December 2021 in exchange for $130,000 in allocation money and expansion draft protection.
+She led the Wave to qualify for the playoffs in their first year of play and was voted Goalkeeper of the Year.

+Sheridan kept a league-best nine clean sheets in the 2023 regular season as the Wave won the NWSL Shield and was again nominated for Goalkeeper of the Year.